 Skip to contents

 The gt_plt_bar_pct function takes an existing gt_tbl object and adds horizontal barplots via native HTML.
-This is a wrapper around raw HTML strings, gt::text_transform() and gt::cols_align().
 Note that values default to being normalized to the percent of the maximum observed value in the specified column.
 You can turn this off if the values already represent a percentage value representing 0-100.

 Usage